adazzle/react-data-grid/README.md

 Credits
 ------------
 This project has been built upon the great work done by [Prometheus Research](https://github.com/prometheusresearch).
-For the original project, please click [here]( https://github.com/prometheusresearch/react-grid)
+For the original project, please click [here]( https://github.com/prometheusresearch/react-grid).
+It is released under {MIT](https://github.com/adazzle/react-data-grid/blob/master/LICENSE)